 - Code - Vehicle Registration Number

 - Particulars - Name (surname and then your initials)

 Pay online using a Credit Card or Debit Card (Visa or Mastercard)

 Go to our online services section and scroll down and select 'Parking Infringement Notice Payment', and follow the prompts.

 Pay with cash, in person, at any branch of the BNZ or by EFTPOS at the Picton Library, 2 Dublin street, Picton.

-If you're trying to pay online through our 'Online Services' section of our website, and the infringement notice details are not showing, it may be because the fine was issued within the last 24 hours.
+If you're trying to pay online through our 'Online Services' section of our website, and the infringement notice details are not showing, it may be because the infringement was issued within the last 24 hours.
 If this is the case, please try again later or the next day.

 If the problem persists, please phone us on 03 520 8330, or email us.

 The infringement notice payment is due 28 days from the issued date.

 If the infringement is not paid on or before the 28 days, we will send you a reminder notice.
 The reminder notice gives you another 28 days to pay before the infringement notice is referred to the Ministry of Justice.